olivercheok/olivercheok.github.io/content/posts/2018-04-26--The Maze/index.md

 category: "Project"
 cover: cover.jpg
 author: oliver cheok
+summary: The Maze is developed for Google VR Cardboard.
+It requires the user to navigate across a maze with the use of Waypoints
 ---
 #Abstract:
 The Maze is developed for Google VR Cardboard.
 It requires the user to navigate across a maze with the use of Waypoints.